hameedmomin/installation_aap/README.md

 # AAP (Ansible Automation Platform) Installation
 ```
-This Repo consists of step of  AAP.
+This Repo consists of step involved in installation AAP.

 ```